spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - hasTest: Every `to` Element is a test artifact for the `from` Element (`from` hasTest `to`)
 - hasTestCase: Every `to` Element is a test case for the `from` Element (`from` hasTestCase `to`)
 - hasTestDependency: The `from` Element has a test dependency on each `to` Element
-- hasTestTool: The `from` Element uses each `to` Element as a test tool
+- usesTool: The `from` Element uses each `to` Element as a tool during a LifecycleScopeType period.
 - testedOn: (AI, Dataset) The `from` Element has been tested on the `to` Element
 - trainedOn: (AI, Dataset) The `from` Element has been trained by the `to` Element(s)
 - underInvestigationFor: (Security/VEX) The `from` Vulnerability impact is being investigated for each `to` Element